bbauska/W3Cx-5of5/README.md

 Hi, every programmer will make errors.
 So is very important that you learn how to debug your JavaScript programs, how to see your errors, how to write messages for debugging, tracing what is going on, etc.

 Every browser comes with a very powerful set of tools called the devtools.

 With my Mac, I can use command "alt + I".
 So the thing we will going to use the most is the console.
 A console loads problems or errors.
 So, if I can clear the messages from here and this is the place where I will see the different error messages I've got in my code.

+<image126> pg 97

 Here is an example in JsBin.
 So, you can click here to see the console or it’s the same thing you can get here.

+<image127> pg97

 If I type something here: console.log("hello").
 So this is the instruction you will use the most for printing error messages in the dev toolconsole.
 If I execute it, it prints "hello", and I can see also in the browser built in console: "hello".

-So this just a comfortable way to display error messages.
-So, if I make some errors, here I've got a script that will display, as soon the page is loaded, "Some JavaScript code has been executed".
-So if I run the code, here, it displays "Some JavaScript code has been executed".
+This just a comfortable way to display error messages.
+If I make some errors, here I've got a script that will display, as soon the page is loaded, "Some JavaScript code has been executed".
+<image128> pg98

+If I run the code, here, it displays "Some JavaScript code has been executed".
+<image129> pg98

 If there is a mistake, if I make an error here, for example, I write console with two "l".
 I can see, in red, some messages:
  "consolle is not defined", bla, bla, bla...

 When you use some online tools like JsBin or CodePen, and so on, it's a bit difficult to debug your code because you are debugging at the same time the code of the tool itself that is written in JavaScript too.
 So each each these tools comes with a way to run your code in what we decode ‘standalone mode’ or ‘debug mode’.
+ <image130>pg99

-So with JsBin, I click on the small black arrow, here.
+With JsBin, I click on the small black arrow, here.
 And if I open the built-in browser console, I can see the error message.

 And here, if I click on the link on the right, it will just show the line where my program made a mistake display, so, as an error.
 So here, I can see that console needs only one "l", I can fix that.
+<image131> pg100

 Another interested thing is that when you use "console.log", you can use it to display some variable values.
 So, if I declare a variable named x with a value of 10, I can use «console.log" to display the value of x, using the "+" operator.
 So in that case, if I run my code it will help me by displaying the value of different variables when “console.log” is executed.
+<image132> pg100

 With CodePen, another tool we use a lot in the course, you've got the debug mode.
 Just save your work and click on "change view mode" we’ve got "debug mode" here.
 And you can also open the console.
 If you click on the console button here, you can have a console here, and see what is going on.
 CodePen does not display the error messages, so is better for debugging to click on the "debug mode", here.

-So you've got the page in standalone mode, and you can open the dev tool console.
+You've got the page in standalone mode, and you can open the dev tool console.
 With local files, I’ve got another example here with HTML code that uses it some JavaScript code from a "script.js" file.
 If I make an error here, an error in the name console, I save.
 I can run the result: "Open in browser".
 I click, it does nothing.
 I open the dev tool console and I see where the problem is and I can click on the link on the right and it shows the line with the error.

 <!------------------------------------------------------------------------------------------------>